-A financial plan doesn’t have to be expensive or complicated.
+A portfolio review doesn’t have to be expensive or complicated.
 With The Portfolio 2nd OpinionTM, it isn’t!

 For this one-time engagement, you pay a fixed, one-time fee: $925.
 Returning clients are billed $450 an hour.
 That’s it.